Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Acknowledgements

 \section{Acknowledgements}

-The author would like to acknowledge support provided by the Ministery of Education, Research and Inovation from Romania (ANCS-National Agency for Scientific Research), contracts CEEX 05-D11-55/2005-2007 and PN09.39.03.01/2009-2011.
-The author (B. M.) also acknowledges fruitful discussions with Prof. Dr. Viorica Gheorghe and Dr. A. Gheorghe.
+The author would like to acknowledge support provided by the Ministery of Education, Research and Inovation from Romania (ANCS-National Agency for Scientific Research), contracts CEEX 05-D11-55/2005-2007 and PN09.39.03.01.
+The author (B. M.) also acknowledges fruitful discussions with Prof. Dr. Viorica Gheorghe, Dr. A. Gheorghe and Prof. Dr. M. Apostol.